How Fast Do Clouds Move? [Answered + Interesting Facts]

 Factories are another leading cause that contributes to the movement of clouds.
 Most factories have chimneys that let out large amounts of smoke and other gases.
-As a result, those gases often merge with the clouds in the sky, and as a result, the clouds move in the same direction that the smoke billows.
+As a result, those gases often merge with the clouds in the sky, and as a result, the clouds travel in the same direction that the smoke billows and with same speed.

 How Fast Do Clouds Move?

 The speed at which a cloud moves depends on a variety of different factors, such as the type of cloud that is moving, the speed of the wind, and the direction that the wind is traveling in.
 However, the average cloud can move at a speed of anywhere between 30 to 120 miles per hour.